Follow these steps first

 The SSID (service set identifier), or network name, identifies your Wi-Fi network to users and other Wi-Fi devices.
 It is case sensitive.

 Set to: Any unique name

 Choose a name that's unique to your network and isn't shared by other nearby networks or networks you're likely to encounter.
 If your router came with a default SSID, it's especially important that you change it to a different, unique name.
-Some common default SSID names to avoid are linksys, netgear, dlink, wireless, 2wire and default.
+Some common default SSID names to avoid are linksys, netgear, dlink, wireless, 2wire, and default.

 Set to: Disabled

-Because hidden networks don't broadcast their SSID, devices may need more time to find them and connect to them.
+Because hidden networks don't broadcast their SSID, devices might need more time to find them and connect to them.
 Hiding a network doesn't secure your Wi-Fi network, because the SSID can still be discovered in other ways.
 You should always enable security on your Wi-Fi router.

 MAC address authentication or filtering